Blog

 Valuing corporate culture, mission, purpose, and emphasizing collaboration, career progression, flexibility, and other benefits are important.
 Additionally, promoting commitment to sustainable development, which young people are highly attuned to, is a plus.

-Promoting career diversity in insurance
+Promoting career options in insurance

 The insurance sector offers a wide range of careers (agent, broker, claims adjuster, risk manager, data analyst, cybersecurity expert, etc.).
 It is important to promote these career options to young people, so they are aware of all the opportunities available.